Inside Amavisd-new: Advanced Features for Intelligent Mail Filtering

 } );

-The idea of this feature is that you may reduce the spamscore if you receive an email from someone you wrote a mail to beforehand.
-This soft-whitelisting feature has been first implemented in 2.4.2.
-Redis-support has made it into Amavis in 2.8.1 (probably better support in 2.9.0).
+The idea of this feature is that you may reduce the spam score if you receive an email from someone you wrote a mail to beforehand.
+This soft-whitelisting feature, first implemented in version 2.4.2, adds crucial context to your spam scoring.
+Redis support became viable starting in Amavis 2.8.1.

 both the outgoing and the incoming mail must pass through amavisd (although outgoing mail may have checks disabled or made more permissive if desired);